oven-sh/bun/README.md

 ### `bun:ffi` (Foreign Functions Interface)

 `bun:ffi` lets you efficiently call native libraries from JavaScript.
 It works with languages that support the C ABI (Zig, Rust, C/C++, C#, Nim, Kotlin, etc).

-Note: this is available in the next version of Bun (v0.0.79), which is not released yet.

 This snippet prints sqlite3's version number: